odoo/documentation/accounting/others/adviser/budget.rst

 Go back in the budget list and find the Smith Project.

-Via the analytical account, Odoo can account the invoice lines and purchase lines booked in the accounts and will display them in the **Practical Amount** column.
+Via the analytical account, Twenty20 can account the invoice lines and purchase lines booked in the accounts and will display them in the **Practical Amount** column.